 “…‘phenomenal’…a ‘superb trial lawyer’ whose ‘high energy’ practice includes IP and complex commercial litigation and arbitration.”Chambers USA

 James R. Ferguson focuses his practice on intellectual property, complex commercial litigation, and domestic and international arbitration.
-He has been lead trial counsel in patent, trademark, trade secret, antitrust, licensing, insurance, class action, breach of contract and employment cases in federal courts and domestic and international arbitral tribunals.
-A Fellow of the American College of Trial Lawyers, Jim has first-chaired more than 35 cases to verdict or judgment and argued more than 30 appeals in state and federal appellate courts.
+He has been lead trial counsel in patent, trademark, trade secret, antitrust, licensing, class action, breach of contract and employment cases in federal courts and domestic and international arbitral tribunals.
+A Fellow of the American College of Trial Lawyers, he has first-chaired more than 35 cases to verdict or judgment and argued more than 30 appeals in state and federal appellate courts.

 In Chambers, clients describe Jim as a "phenomenal" advocate and a “superb trial lawyer” who is "very responsive and very smart" . . .
 His "high energy" practice includes IP and complex commercial litigation and arbitration.
 (Chambers USA) (2016, 2015, 2005).
 In similar publications, he has been described as "creative," "dynamic," "incredibly impressive," an "exceptional attorney," and an "extraordinarily hardworking guy" with "sophisticated contentious expertise."
 (Chambers USA (2015); Legal 500; IAM 250; IAM Patent 1000).
 Jim is listed in Chambers' America's Leading Lawyers for Business (Litigation) (2005-present), Legal 500 (2007-present), The Best Lawyers in America (2006-present), IAM Life Sciences (2011-present), IAM Patent 1000 (2012-present) and Corporate Counsel's Top Lawyers (Bet-the-Company, Commercial and White Collar Criminal Litigation).